 Advice on textile care and storage: This covers a wide range of aspects, such as recommended environmental conditions (temperature, relative humidity, light levels etc.) for storage and/or display, pest management measures, storage options, and object handling techniques, all with the aim of prolonging the life of the textile in a safe and optimal way.

-Originally from Norfolk in the UK, I completed my MPhil in Textile Conservation in Glasgow before moving to live in Maastricht last year.
-I have a passion for crafts, especially sewing and dressmaking, and when I came across the field of textile conservation back in 2010, it seemed the ideal use of my skills, encompassing manual dexterity, knowledge of historic craft techniques, and scientific analysis.
+Originally from Norfolk in the UK, I completed my MPhil in Textile Conservation in Glasgow before moving to live in the Netherlands in 2018.
+I have a passion for crafts, especially sewing and dressmaking, and when I came across the field of textile conservation back in 2010 it seemed the ideal use of my skills, encompassing manual dexterity, knowledge of historic craft techniques, and scientific analysis.
 Since then, I sought to gain as much experience in the field as possible.
 I have previously had internships at the Rijksmuseum in Amsterdam, the National Trust Textile Conservation Studio in Norfolk, and the Museum of New Zealand Te Papa Tongarewa in Wellington, in addition to my formal conservation training.
 Now working as a freelance textile conservator, I work on objects owned by both private individuals and public institutions.
 If there is anything you think I might be able to help you with, please don’t hesitate to get in touch!